jonjamz/blaze-forms/README.md

 > A form block's *failed*, *success*, *invalid*, and *loading* states are mutually exclusive.

-> ReactiveForm elements inside a form block affect the form's validity.
+> ReactiveForms elements inside a form block affect the form's validity.
 They are reactively validated with *SimpleSchema* at the form-level, thanks to a shared schema context.

 Contributors